Rules

 With the discussion about initiative rolls, it opens up more details about combat.
 Typically, this is a clash between two sides who swing melee weapons, shoot arrows, hurl projectiles, inflicts pain, and create magic effects.
 As processing all these events simultaneously is extremely difficult in any gaming mechanism, Enchanted Realms uses the popular concept of an order of turns as its way the resolve combat.
 However, what is not as common is the method, which we have come to call the Cool-Down Rondel Hybrid.

-With this method, the concept is everyone starts with a random but modified value based on a d12 modified by the Perception modifier.
-The timer starts at 1 and advances by 1 through out the combat.
-The combat does not have artificial time groupings like rounds, ticks or moments.
-Instead, the timer for a single combat never resets and always continues to progress upward until one side retreats, destroys the other, or a negotiation is reached.
+For ”initiative,“ actions are the primary focus.
+This will be a numerical value as the order of when the action occurs.
+As the battle begins, everyone starts with a random but modified value based on a d12.
+This score will be further adjusted by the Perception modifier.
+The counter starts at 1 and increments as the combat ensures through out the fight.
+The combat does not have artificial time segments like rounds, ticks or moments.
+Such mechanics usually mean opportunities reset for everyone on the battlefield for a new set of actions.
+Instead, the timer for a single combat is continuous, like a rondel, and never resets, always progressing upward until one side retreats, destroys the other, or a negotiation is reached.

-Please note that movement is incorporated in this system; however, the details of it will be explained in the Movement section below.
-However, this is mentioned here because one can only take an action if the desired result is within range.
-This should be obvious for combat — if the fighter is 20 feet away from the target, then swinging the sword does no good.
-Thus, the fighter must hold his action until enough movement is spent to close the gap.
+For a brief moment, movement needs to be discussed again.
+Remember the details will be explained in the Movement section below.
+It must be mentioned here because an action can only happen if the desired result is within range.
+This should be obvious for combat — if the fighter is four hexes away from the intended target, then swinging the sword does no good.
+Thus, the fighter must either select a target that is within reach or hold the action more movement opportunities come up to close the gap.
 This could also be true for casting magic.
-If the axiom or incantation desired to use has a 30-foot range, but the target is 50 feet way, then the action is held while the movement mechanics catch up with the intent.
+If the axiom or incantation desired to use has a six-hex range, but the target is at a distance of ten hexes, then a different action would have to be taken or the action held.

 With that aside out of the way, let’s continue to discuss how the rondel part of the system works.
 If unfamiliar with the term, rondel merely means small circle.
 The term is commonly used in board games where a token moves around the board in a circle (rondel) repetitively.
 The idea of a rondel is that other actions usually must be used before repeating the “big action.”
 The concept is similar here with the opportunity for movement being the provision steps before using the main action again.
 Then the cycle just repeats.